lluisalemanypuig/TodoListManager/README.md

 2. The program is buggy...
 When will you fix it?

-	If you found a bug it most likely means that I am not aware of it.
+	Developing a software like this one is quite a time-consuming task.
+Every feature added has to be tested always taking into account that many other features' behaviour might have been affected.
+This means that bugs could happen.
+Yes, I will be very happy to fix them, but I need to know where are these bugs.
 Please, report the bug [here](https://github.com/lluisalemanypuig/TodoListManager/issues/new/choose).

 ## Sample